 - Join events with students currently abroad on the NSLI-Y program.

-The NSLI-Y program, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, was launched in 2006 to promote critical language learning among American youth.
-NSLI-Y provides merit-based scholarships for eligible high school students and recent high school graduates to learn less commonly taught languages in summer and academic-year overseas immersion programs.
+The U.S. Department of State's NSLI-Y program was launched in 2006 to promote critical language learning among American youth.
+NSLI-Y provides merit-based scholarships for eligible high school students and recent high school graduates to learn less commonly taught languages in summer and academic year overseas immersion programs.
 NSLI-Y is part of a U.S. government initiative that prepares American citizens to be leaders in a global world.
 Now more than ever, it is important that Americans have the necessary linguistic skills and cultural knowledge to promote international dialogue and support American engagement abroad.
 NSLI-Y aims to provide opportunities to American youth that will spark a lifetime interest in language learning.
 For more information about the program, participant requirements, and how to access the online application, see www.nsliforyouth.org.